-- ☑ Identify the existing fire condition class (FCC) and opportunities/ needs for treatment (EA Appendix F: Table 45). - $\boxtimes$ Identify any existing hazardous fuels and opportunities for treatment in WUI based on risk (EA Appendix F: Table 44).

-☑ Identify existing Rx burn unit(s) present in the IA. oxtimes Identify if new burn units need to be established.
+☐ Identify the existing fire condition class (FCC) and opportunities/ needs for treatment (EA Appendix F: Table 45). \Box Identify any existing hazardous fuels and opportunities for treatment in WUI based on risk (EA Appendix F: Table 44). \square Identify existing Rx burn unit(s) present in the IA. \Box Identify if new burn units need to be established.
 Consider the implementation needs for that new burn unit.
 For example, but not limited to: Are natural barriers present?Is dozer line needed?
-If so, resource concerns?Other? $\boxtimes$ If relevant, use space below to list additional survey needs or pertinent information to include in the Implementation Plan: The FCC within and surrounding the project area is primarily 2 or 3 with no known fire history.
-The 1-acre Earls Ford project is not within the WUI.
-This project is not within a current burn unit, and no units need to be established in conjunction with this action. ☐ Maps and visual aids have been attached.
+If so, resource concerns?Other? oxtimes If relevant, use space below to list additional survey needs or pertinent information to include in the Implementation Plan: There are no prescribed burn units present in the vicinity of the AOP locations. ☐ Maps and visual aids have been attached.
 Level of detail should be sufficient to allow for adequate planning and identification of issues and concerns.
-Please select one of the statements below: ☑ All activities shown in the draft plan have been reviewed for compliance with the Foothills Landscape EA or other relevant NEPA compliance and my resource.
+Please s select one of the statements below: ☑ All activities shown in the draft plan have been reviewed for compliance with the Foothills Landscape EA or other relevant NEPA compliance and my resource.
 There are no changed conditions at the time of this review.
-OR ☐ All activities shown in the draft plan have been reviewed for compliance with the Foothills Landscape EA or other relevant NEPA compliance and my resource.
+OR \Box All activities shown in the draft plan have been reviewed for compliance with the Foothills Landscape EA or other relevant NEPA compliance and my resource.
 There are changed conditions or specific actions that are not in compliance.
 These conditions or actions are listed below.
-Signature